Yaswanth963/todo-flask/README.md

     ```
     pip install -r requirements.txt
     ```
+    Note: upgrade pip if you are facing any issues in installing the packages

 4. **Set Environment Variables:**
 Before running the Flask application, make sure to set the necessary environment variables mentioned in `config.py`.
 For example: